tess-jl/aws-developer-course/notes/6_AWS_Fundamentals.md

 -files can be compressed with GZIP or BZIP2
 -No subqueries or Joins supported
 -Have to do this within code, not code

+REVIEW
+SSL / TLC
+How Computers Work by Ron White
+S3 --> **Simple Storage Service** --> S3 objects can be accessed from any EC2 instance (S3 is just storage, no processing power)
+Edge locations (kinda between regions)
+Bucket Policy vs IAM policy

+recommend multi-part for over 100MB